Skip to content

 Conceptual overview.
 Signing and storage happen inside the agent-receipts daemon — the agent process sends events over a Unix socket and never touches the keys.

 AI agents are increasingly acting on behalf of humans — sending emails, modifying documents, making purchases, managing files.
-Observability platforms like LangSmith and Arize provide valuable operational telemetry but are designed for debugging and monitoring, not cryptographic proof of authorization or identity.
-Agent Receipts produces a tamper-evident record using the same Ed25519 and SHA-256 primitives the space already converged on, wrapped in the W3C Verifiable Credentials envelope — reusing standards, not authoring a new one.
+Agent Receipts produces a tamper-evident record of those actions using the same Ed25519 and SHA-256 primitives the space already converged on, wrapped in the W3C Verifiable Credentials envelope — reusing standards, not authoring a new one.
 The EU AI Act mandates traceability for high-risk AI systems (Article 12); Agent Receipts produces a record that meets that bar.
+For how this fits alongside observability platforms, policy engines, and the other approaches teams are weighing, see the agent security tooling landscape.

 Think of it as C2PA Content Credentials, but for agent actions instead of media assets.
 Where C2PA provides signed provenance manifests for photos, videos, and documents, Agent Receipts provide signed provenance records for things agents do.